 Obstruction of Justice in Florida

 Have you been accused of obstructing justice in conjunction with a trial, court procedure, police investigation or other legal matter?
 Contact Musca Law today to discuss your matter with an experienced defense attorney.
-The Florida criminal defense attorneys at our firm have over 150 years of combined legal experience, and we offer a free case evaluation to discuss your particular case and what we can do to help you.
+The Florida criminal defense attorneys at our firm has decades of combined legal experience, and we offer a free case evaluation to discuss your particular case and what we can do to help you.
 Our legal team works together to utilize our individual strengths and therefore provide even more effective legal representation throughout the entire state.

 Florida Obstruction of Justice Charges